-Insurance is not one-size-fits-all.
+You should be aware that insurance is not one size fits all.
 For example, homeowner's insurance does not typically cover damage from flooding.
-Further, if you live in certain high-risk counties near the Texas Gulf Coast, you may be required to acquire a separate policy in addition to your homeowner's insurance to cover damage caused by windstorms, hurricanes, and hail.
+Further, if you live in certain high-risk counties near the Texas Gulf Coast, you may be required to acquire a separate policy in addition to your homeowners insurance to cover damage caused by windstorms, hurricanes, and hail.
 As a result, when a disaster causes major damage to your property, you should contact your insurance agent or company to confirm what coverage you have available under your policies.
 Additionally, you should make sure to contact your insurance provider as quickly as possible, as most policies usually include deadlines for reporting a loss and filing a claim.
-If the damage is only minor, consider paying for it out of pocket for two reasons.
-First, if the damage is below your deductible, your insurer won't pay for it, so there is no benefit to filing a claim.
+If the damage is only minor, consider paying for it out of pocket for two reasons: First, if the damage is below your deductible, your insurer won't pay for it, so there is no benefit to filing a claim.
 Second, a claim that goes on your record can result in getting charged higher premiums in the future.